LPP-ERM-KMS/pyRFtk/README.md

 ## About

-pyRFtk is a Python library able to build and analyse RF circuits in the MHz range, especially designed for ICRH antennae.
+pyRFtk is a Python library able to build and analyse RF circuits, originally designed for ICRH antennae but now widely deployable.

 ## Authors
-The code was mainly developed by RF-engineer Frederic Durodie and later on refactored, packaged and documented by Arthur Adriaens
+The code was developed by RF-engineer Frederic Durodie and later on refactored, packaged and documented by Arthur Adriaens